Hundreds of National Guard troops mobilized to protect DC monuments amid protests

 TRUMP ISSUES WARNING AMID VANDALISM, EFFORT TO TOPPLE ANDREW JACKSON STATUE

+"Since their activation, none of the National Guard members have been dispatched to actual monument locations to provide assistance to the NPP," Pentagon spokesperson Lt.
+Col. Christian Mitchell said in a statement.
+"They remain on standby at the DC Armory at this time.
+They will support U.S. Park Police at key monuments to prevent any defacing or destruction."

+Mitchell noted that the National Guard members are unarmed and "will serve as a uniformed deterrence" and in a "crowd management capacity."

 Protesters on Monday attempted to tear down a statue of Andrew Jackson in Lafayette Square by the White House, and defaced it with the phrase "killer scum," Reuters reported.
-Berhardt said afterward that he visited Lafayette Square and witnessed the destruction.
+Bernhardt said afterward that he visited Lafayette Square and witnessed the destruction.
 He said the country “will not bow to anarchists," and that "law and order will prevail, and justice will be served.”

+SOUTH DAKOTA GOV. NOEM VOWS TO PROTECT MT.
+RUSHMORE: WE WON'T STAND FOR 'RADICAL REWRITING OF HISTORY'

 The Lincoln Memorial and WWII Memorial were also defaced in earlier protests.

-During a protest on Tuesday that took place in front of D.C.
-Emancipation Memorial, one demonstrator announced that on Thursday they would tear down the memorial's statue of Abraham Lincoln standing over a freed slave.
+During a protest on Tuesday that took place in front of D.C.'s Emancipation Memorial, one demonstrator announced that on Thursday they would tear down the memorial's statue of Abraham Lincoln standing over a freed slave.

 President Trump warned Tuesday morning that anyone caught vandalizing monuments or any other federal property would be subject to arrest and face up to 10 years in prison under federal law.